 The new Instant App, Nearby (introduced with the October 2019 update of ArcGIS Online), discovers what’s nearby and reveals the directions to get there.
 Community members can explore neighborhood resources; for example, they can find the closest library or identify all available medical facilities within a specified distance.
 And…what’s more, the app can generate directions.
 Viewers can select a location on-screen or enter an address, and then get results for a given radius or map extent.
 To expand the exploration, all that’s needed is a simple adjustment to the search radius or pan the map.
 Nearby automatically responds to a variety of screen sizes and includes directions for different modes, such as driving or walking.
 This blog walks you through the configuration of the Nearby app so you can help viewers better explore their desired locations.

 The Nearby app requires users to input a location through one of three options:

 - Clicking the map

 - Entering an address into the search bar

 - Using their current location with the geolocation option

-Once selected, the user specifies a search distance and a minimum and maximum search radius.
+Once selected, the user specifies a search distance and a minimum and maximum search radius (the app also includes the option to search the map extent).
 The app reveals all results within the default search radius.
 Viewers then have the option to adjust the search radius using a slider to explore results within different distances.
 Grouping results into a layer further expands a viewer’s ability to review results for specific features of interest.

 Now let’s look at how to configure Nearby!